Life extension: Mind uploading

 One hypothetical future strategy that, as some suggest, "eliminates" the complications related to a physical body, involves the copying or transferring (e.g. by progressively replacing neurons with transistors) of a conscious mind from a biological brain to a non-biological computer system or computational device.
 The basic idea is to scan the structure of a particular brain in detail, and then construct a software model of it that is so faithful to the original that, when run on appropriate hardware, it will behave in essentially the same way as the original brain.
 Whether or not an exact copy of one's mind constitutes actual life extension is matter of debate.

 However, critics argue that the uploaded mind would simply be a clone and not a true continuation of a person's consciousness.

 Some scientists believe that the dead may one day be "resurrected" through simulation technology.

-Young blood injection

-Some clinics currently offer injection of blood products from young donors.
-The alleged benefits of the treatment, none of which have been demonstrated in a proper study, include a longer life, darker hair, better memory, better sleep, curing heart diseases, diabetes and Alzheimer's disease.
-The approach is based on parabiosis studies such as those Irina Conboy has done on mice, but Conboy says young blood does not reverse aging (even in mice) and that those who offer those treatments have misunderstood her research.
-Neuroscientist Tony Wyss-Coray, who also studied blood exchanges on mice as recently as 2014, said people offering those treatments are "basically abusing people's trust" and that young blood treatments are "the scientific equivalent of fake news".
-The treatment appeared in HBO's Silicon Valley fiction series.

-Two clinics in California, run by Jesse Karmazin and David C. Wright, offer $8,000 injections of plasma extracted from the blood of young people.
-Karmazin has not published in any peer-reviewed journal and his current study does not use a control group.

-Microbiome alterations

-Fecal microbiota transplantation and probiotics are being investigated as means for life and healthspan extension.